Ionia County, Michigan

 Ionia County (/aɪˈoʊnjə/ eye-OH-nyə) is a county located in the U.S. state of Michigan.
 As of the 2020 census, the population was 66,804.
 The county seat is Ionia.
 The Ionia County Courthouse was designed by Claire Allen, a prominent southern Michigan architect.

 Ionia County is part of the Grand Rapids-Kentwood metropolitan statistical area.

 History

 The county is named for Ionia, a historic area of Greece.
-It was defined by act of the Territorial Legislature in 1831, and was organized in 1837.

 Geography

 According to the US Census Bureau, the county has a total area of 580 sqmi, of which 571 sqmi is land and 8.7 sqmi (1.5%) is water.